By Hanna Rambe

 They were about to set off to visit Musa, one of Ruli’s cousins.
 For some years after Musa’s father had passed away, Ruli paid for Musa’s schooling.
 Ruli and Masni arrived in, well, the second part of the name of the area was “Indah”(*), but Ruli couldn’t remember exactly what Musa’s house looked like.
 Fortunately she had brought the address.

-Musa had added another storey to his house and the whole place was now a dazzling clean white, right down to the fine wrought-iron laced fence and gate.
+Musa had added another story to his house and the whole place was now a dazzling clean white, right down to the fine wrought-iron laced fence and gate.
 Expensive plants stood scattered around the modestly-sized yard, casuarinas, areca nut palm trees and a variety of imported flowering shrubs.

 Despite the blaze of security lights the house itself looked quiet.
 Ruli pushed the bell on the gate several times but no one appeared.
 Masni began to shift uneasily from foot to foot shrinking before the soaring gates.